Deathrow002/Core-Banking/README.md

 # Core Bank System

 This project is a microservices-based core banking system.
-It includes multiple services such as account management, transaction processing, and service discovery, along with supporting infrastructure like PostgreSQL, Redis, Kafka, Prometheus, and Grafana.
+It includes multiple services such as account management, transaction processing, customer management, and service discovery, along with supporting infrastructure like PostgreSQL, Redis, Kafka, Prometheus, and Grafana.

 ## Services Overview